Kanety Krishna Menon: Works

 Menon's first short story was published in "Prajamatha" a Bangalore-based magazine while he was studying his 12th Standard.

 Since 1974 his short stories continues to publish in different Telugu daily and weekly magazines.

 In 1977 his first novel Baki Batukulu was publishes by Vishal andhra publications .This novel was again published in 1994 by the same publisher.

 In 1979 Idi Streaking Kadu a compilation of Short stories was published.
 In 1996 Puli Kuudu was published.

 About eight of his stories were translated to Hindi by Dr. Bhimsen Nirmal.
 One of his short story Dwaram was translated to Punjabi.

 He co-authored Rangula Needa with Yandamuri Veerendranath.

 Menon's writings generally reflect images of contemporary socioeconomic scenario.
 The characters were always made with a sympathetic approach to poorer classes of the society.

 Inspired by Matter of Life authored by Sir Robert Edwards and Dr Patrick Steptoe(the father of Test-Tube babies), Menon penned a novel Krathuvu.
 Krathuvu won him an acclaim and established him as a versatile author.

-It is a pride to him that his novel Krathuvu has been selected by many Telugu research scholars as a subject for Ph.D in science fiction category in Telugu literature.
+His novel Krathuvu has been selected by many Telugu research scholars as a subject for Ph.D in science fiction category in Telugu literature.

-Once the eminent writer Sri Madhurantakam Rajaram quoted that he had never seen a novel that received as much response as Krathuvu in past 25years.
+Once the eminent writer Sri Madhurantakam Rajaram quoted that he had never seen a novel that received as much response as Krathuvu in past 25 years.

 In 2014 the novel has been translated to Hindi by Mr.G.Parmeshwar.